 - MySQL 5.5/5.6/5.7/8.0

 - Log on to the RDS console.

 - Select the region where the target instance is located.

 - Click the ID of the target instance to enter the Basic Information page.

-- On the Log Management page, select Error Log, Slow SQL Log Details, Slow SQL Log Summary, or Switch Logs, select a time range, and click Query.
+- On the Log Management page, select Error Log, Slow Query Log, Slow Query Log Summary, or Primary/Secondary Instance Switch Log, select a time range, and click Search.

-Query item Content Error Log Records the SQL statement that failed to be executed in the past month.
-Slow SQL Log Details
+Query item Content Error Log Records the SQL statements that are failed to be executed in the past month.
+Slow Query Log

 - The list does not include slow SQL logs of the past two hours.
 To query these logs, check the slow_log_view table in the MySQL database.

 Slow Query Log Summary Provides statistics and analysis reports for SQL statements that lasted for over one second (For MySQL and MariaDB, you can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
 Primary/Secondary Instance Switch Log Available to instances of the MySQL High-availability Edition and MariaDB TX instances.

 Manage logs by using SQL statements